jenanemone/Django-REST-update-auto-email-pdf-report/README.md

-# Google-cert-course6-lab4
+Using client's server with SSH to

+Format images and text to add to site.

-Upload images and pictures to a Django REST endpoint; add a cron job to check server health
+Upload images and pictures to a Django REST endpoint.

+Generate PDF and automatically email to client with update information.

+Add a cron job to check server health.